 - The tiny opening in the skin at the insertion site is closed with a Steri-strip.

 - Your compression stocking is applied.

 The procedure takes 45-60 minutes.
 Much of that is prep time to get ready to close the vein.
 The actual closure takes less than 5 minutes.
 If you need multiple veins treated, you may need a number of treatments on separate days.
-It is also possible you might need microphlebectomy to remove varicose veins that donʼt shrink with ablation of the GSV/SSV alone.
+It is also possible you might need sclerotherapy or microphlebectomy to remove varicose veins that donʼt shrink with ablation of the GSV/SSV alone.

 3. What are the risks of endovenous ablation?

 - The procedure is very safe, leaving virtually no scars.